Anti-Viral Plants 4: Echinacea

 Echinacea part used

-Echinacea has been shown an intense antiviral activity against human and avian influenza viruses, H3N2 type IV, H1N1 type IV, herpes simplex, and rhinovirus and in reversing virus-induced proinflammatory responses.
+Echinacea Purpurea has been shown to have intense antiviral activity against human and avian influenza viruses, including H3N2 type IV and H1N1 type IV, herpes simplex, and rhinovirus.
+It has also been observed to reverse virus-induced pro inflammatory responses.

 Almu Rodriguez